 STEP 1: Mix

-Add cool water to the 23 litre mark and stir vigorously.
+Add cold water up to the 20 litre mark and stir vigorously.

 STEP 2: Brew